NoMoreSyntaxx/PyJournal/README.md

 ## Install

-Just put the PyJournal folder into any directory you might like. do not remove OR move the subfolder "pages", it will break the project!
+Just put the PyJournal folder into any directory you might like.
+Do not remove OR move the subfolder "pages", it will break the project!

 ## Preview